arkits/archit.xyz/content/posts/sba-cli.md

 And `/env` isn't even scratching the surface...

-- `/threaddump` is always handy when needed for that level of debugging
+- `/threaddump` is always handy when needed for that level of debugging.
-- `/loggers` allows you to mutate the logging level on a class-path level - thus letting you turn off those noisy debug statements in production
+- `/loggers` allows you to mutate the logging level on a class-path level, thus letting you turn off noisy debug statements in runtime.
 - `/beans` for the Bean-heads (I don't need to explain any further - you know who you are).
 - there is also my personal favorite, `/logfile` which literally streams you your log file.